Illegal, unreported and unregulated fishing: Africa

-The main island, Mauritius, is situated 800 km east of Madagascar, has a land area of 2040 km2 and an exclusive economic zone (EEZ) of 2.3 million square kilometres which is impossible to patrol and control, given its resources.
-This leads to massive Illegal, unreported and unregulated fishing by foreign fishing fleets including the Taiwanese fleet which has the biggest fleet based in Port Louis and is documented as flouting the law, including human rights, worldwide multiple times on record.

-Mauritian fishing cooperatives also allegedly engage in Illegal, unreported and unregulated fishing and are sometimes apprehended but their movements are impossible to track.
+Mauritius, situated 800 km east of Madagascar, has a land area of 2040 km2 and an exclusive economic zone (EEZ) of 2.3 million square kilometres, which is difficult to patrol and control, given its resources.
+This leads to massive Illegal, unreported and unregulated fishing by foreign fishing fleets including the Taiwanese fleet, which has the biggest fleet based in Port Louis and is documented as flouting the law, including human rights, worldwide multiple times on record.
+Mauritian fishing cooperatives also allegedly engage in illegal, unreported and unregulated fishing and are sometimes apprehended but their movements are impossible to track.
+The country includes the Cargados Carajos Shoals.

 West Africa has been consistently identified as the global epicentre of IUU fishing, with estimates indicating that up to 37% of fish caught in the region are unreported or illegal.
 Evidence of foreign industrial fleets exploit enforcement gaps, weak governance, and limited maritime capacity to extract significant marine resources, often undermining the livelihoods of artisanal fishing communities.
 While West Africa has received growing scholarly and policy attention, the South Atlantic remains relatively underexplored in academic literature despite facing similar vulnerabilities.
-As one of the most heavily exploited marine zones in the Atlantic, West Africa's coastal waters represent a frontline in the global struggle against IUU fishing.
-The region's vast Exclusive Economic Zones, rich biodiversity, and relatively limited enforcement infrastructure have made it particularly susceptible to incursions by foreign industrial fleets.
-Despite the existence of global governance instruments such as UNCLOS and the FAO Code of Conduct for Responsible Fisheries, which call for the conservation and sustainable use of marine living resources, West Africa remains a hotspot of IUU activity, pointing to the disconnect between legal frameworks and practical enforcement.
+The region's large Exclusive Economic Zones, rich biodiversity, and relatively limited enforcement infrastructure have made it particularly susceptible to incursions by foreign industrial fleets.
+Despite the existence of global governance instruments such as the United Nations Convention on the Law of the Sea (UNCLOS) and the FAO Code of Conduct for Responsible Fisheries, which call for the conservation and sustainable use of marine living resources, West Africa has substantial IUU activity.